TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People

 \subsection{System Overview}

-TADA's current implementation is an Android application for tablet devices.
-Our prototype implementation runs on a 10.6" tablet with a built-in microphone and speaker.
-TADA's input is touch (the location of fingers touching the surface of the table) and audio (speech commands), and its main output are sounds and speech synthesized in real time.
-The screen also shows a simple representation of the diagram for people with low or residual vision and for collaboration with sighted individuals (see also~\cite{Fan_Glazko_Follmer_2022}).
-The choice of platform and modalities is consistent with [G2]: it requires no specialized hardware and it can run on cheap tablets or even phones (although the smaller the screen, the less it leverages~\Cref{dp:spatiality}---see Subsection~\ref{sec:discussion:TADADesign}).
-Most tablets do not offer vibrotactile output, hence our system does not rely on it, but the current design is compatible with adding this modality.
+TADA is currently implemented as a multi-platform application with Unity~\cite{Unity_Technologies} and ChucK~\cite{Atherton_Wang, Wang_Cook_2003} (See Appendix~\ref{appendix:implementationDetails}).
+It is designed for tablet devices equipped with an inbuilt microphone and speaker.
+TADA's input is touch (locations of fingers touching the tablet's surface) and audio (speech commands), and its main output are sounds and speech synthesized in real time.
+The screen also shows a simple representation of the diagram for people with low or residual vision and for collaboration with sighted individuals (see~\cite{Fan_Glazko_Follmer_2022}).
+The choice of platform and modalities is consistent with \textbf{G2}: it requires no specialized hardware and it can run on cheap tablets or even phones (although smaller screens will reduce leverage of~\textbf{DP1}---see Subsection~\ref{sec:discussion:TADADesign}).
+TADA does not rely on vibrotactile input because most tablets do not offer it; however, the current design is compatible with adding this modality.

-TADA is designed to access node-link diagrams; therefore the main objects that it represents are nodes, the links that connect them and the information contained in both (e.g., their names and attributes).
+TADA is designed to access node-link diagrams; therefore the main objects that it represents are nodes, their connecting links, and the information contained in both (labels and attributes).